KNikhil2709/cryptonite_taskphase_Nikhil/Pondering+Paths.md

-THE ROOT
+1.THE ROOT<br/>
-The flag is captured captured by invoking the "pwn" program using its absolute path. command- /pwn
+The flag is captured captured by invoking the "pwn" program using its absolute path.<br/>
+command- /pwn<br/>

-Program and Absolute Paths
+2.Program and Absolute Paths<br/>
-Invoking "challenge" directory and "run" program in the terminal will give us the flag for this challenge. command- /challenge/run
+Invoking "challenge" directory and "run" program in the terminal will give us the flag for this challenge.<br/>
+command- /challenge/run<br/>

-Position THY Self
+3.Position THY Self<br/>
-By changing directory(cd /directoryname) to "etc" directory and then invoking the "challenge" directory with "run" program will give us the flag. command- cd /etc
+By changing directory(cd /directoryname) to "etc" directory and then invoking the "challenge" directory with "run" program will give us the flag.<br/>
-        /challenge/run

-Positon Elsewhere
+command- cd /etc<br/>
+        /challenge/run<br/>

+4.Positon Elsewhere<br/>
 By first invoking "/challenge/run" provides with the location of the directory i.e., /proc/301.
-By changing directory to /proc/301 and then invoking /challenge/run. command- cd /proc/301.
+By changing directory to /proc/301 and then invoking /challenge/run.<br/>
-        /challenge/run
+command- cd /proc/301.<br/>
+        /challenge/run<br/>

-Position Yte Elsewhere
+5.Position Yte Elsewhere<br/>
 This challenge is similar to the previous challenge.
-The only difference is that the directory path is longer than the previous one. command- cd /usr/share/zoneinfo/posix/Asia
+The only difference is that the directory path is longer than the previous one.<br/>
-         /challenge/run
+command- cd /usr/share/zoneinfo/posix/Asia<br/>
+         /challenge/run<br/>

-Implicit Relative Paths, From /:
+6.Implicit Relative Paths, From /:
 The challenge wants us to invoke using / command, so "cd /" will open the home directory and the invoking "challenge/run" would give us the flag. command- cd /
          challenge/run

-Explicit Relative Paths, From /:
+8.Explicit Relative Paths, From /:<br/>
  A relative path must used with /.
-While invoking "/challenge/run", start the command with "." to remain in the same directory(./challenge/run). command- cd /
+While invoking "/challenge/run", start the command with "." to remain in the same directory(./challenge/run).<br/>
-         ./challenge/run
+command- cd /<br/>
+         ./challenge/run<br/>

-Implicit Relative Paths
+9.Implicit Relative Paths<br/>
 The program must be invoked from the challenge directory rather than the home directory.
-After changing directory, just using the naked command "run" would result in an error since  will search for programs with same name outside of the current directory as well. "./run" would search for programs in the current directory. command- cd /challenge
+After changing directory, just using the naked command "run" would result in an error since  will search for programs with same name outside of the current directory as well. "./run" would search for programs in the current directory.<br/>
-         ./run
+command- cd /challenge<br/>
+         ./run<br/>

 Home Sweet Homw